seaofc0de/AndroVM/README.md

 - Virtual boot screen with custom device name
 - Safe, isolated environment inside your Android device
-- Accepts and displays user-defined device names
-- Designed for older tablets and phones
+- Designed for all of Android devices
-- Built entirely with Sketchware Pro (no root required)

 ---